arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 Deliberately increase the amount of your time with constructive associations, with creative, inspiring, encouraging, can-do, strivers, and achievers people.

 Find your [Mastermind](/zettelkasten/mastermind).

+### Chapter 11 - Buy Time by Buying Expertise

+This chapter is about how much is worth paying a higher fee for some service with an expert, who won't consume your time during the job and will deliver it with quality and on time, instead of paying a lower fee but spending your time micromanaging an untrustworthy job.
+Generally, the former option is the best.
+Sometimes, you can even have the same or better result if you did it by yourself, but your time is more valuable when you're doing other tasks.

+The same rule applies when you need to learn or master some skill.
+Instead of spending your time to master it alone from zero, sometimes is better to hire an excellent coach to speed up and move up your learning and projects.